Shm-reduplication: Phonological properties

 Bert Vaux and Andrew Nevins' online survey of shm-reduplication revealed further phonological details.

 Origins and sociolinguistic distribution

 The construction originated in Yiddish and was subsequently transferred to English, especially urban northeastern American English, by Yiddish-speaking Jewish immigrations from Central and Eastern Europe.
 It is now known and used by many non-Jewish English speakers, particularly American English.
 The construction was also adopted in Modern Hebrew usage as a prefix resulting in a derogatory echoic expressive.
-For example, March 29, 1955 David Ben-Gurion dismissed a United Nations resolution as "Um-Shmum", (U.M. being the UN's Hebrew acronym, [ˈ(ʔ)um ˈʃmum]).
+For example, March 29, 1955, David Ben-Gurion dismissed a United Nations resolution as "Um-Shmum", (U.M. being the UN's Hebrew acronym, [ˈ(ʔ)um ˈʃmum]).

 Ghil'ad Zuckermann wrote: "When an Israeli speaker would like to express his impatience with or disdain for philosophy, s/he can say filosófya-shmilosófya".
-In German Yiddish the same construction is possible, too, for example: (i.e.: visa permits that have been somehow obtained, possibly below the level of legality).